drewbernetes/container-security-action/README.md

   ## Publishing Results

-  The resulst of the scan will be uploaded as artifacts within the repo however, if you have it enabled, you can have this pushed to the GitHub Dependency graph instead by adding the following input parameters:
+  The result of the scan will be uploaded as artifacts within the repo however, if you have it enabled, you can have this pushed to the GitHub Dependency graph instead by adding the following input parameters:

   ```
   enable-dependency-graph: true
-  dependency-graph-token: ${{ secrets.GITHUB_TOKEN }}
+  dependency-graph-token: < secrets.GITHUB_TOKEN >
   ```

   **Hardware token verification is currently not supported.**